 Underground Excavation

 The main excavated spaces necessary to support the LBNF experiment are a combination of excavations required for the experiment and those believed to be required for constructability.
 Experimental spaces on the 4850L include the detector cavities, several drifts for access and utility routing, and the central utility cavern.
 Spaces identified as likely necessary for the excavation subcontractor include mucking drifts connected to the Ross Shaft to enable waste rock handling and equipment assembly shops to provide space to assemble and maintain excavation equipment underground.
 In addition, a spray chamber is provided for heat rejection from the chilled water system.
 All spaces are identified on the 30% Preliminary Design excavation drawings produced by Arup (8).
-The spaces are pictured below in Figure 6-1.
+The spaces are shown below in Figure 6-1.